r-lib/rig/README.md

 ## 🚀&nbsp; Features

-* Works on macOS, Windows version is coming soon!
+* Works on macOS.
+Windows and Linux versions are coming soon!
 * Install multiple R vresions, select the default one, run multiple versions at the same time using quick links.
 E.g. `R-4.1` starts R 4.1.x.